hannah-earley/tikz-server/README.md

 # README

+_Note: This is tested on macOS, it will probably work as-is on linux, but changes may be required for Windows._

 This project allows TikZ pictures, animations, or standalone LaTeX documents in general to be embeddded in HTML documents and rendered on demand.
 The rendering is cached, so that large doucments with many TikZ pictures can be rendered quickly and efficiently.

 The project includes two uitilities: